How to make resin jewelry

 Ready, Set, Pour!

-If you want to add something (such as a bead or picture) pour a tiny bit of resin in first, then place your addition in, otherwise, you may end up with an air bubble.
-Be careful when you pour.
-If you have mixed a large amount of resin, you may want to pour a little bit into a smaller cup to pour from.
-Resin can pour quickly and there’s nothing worse than having a big glob of resin cover you mold and work area.
-Talk about mess!
+Pro tip: If you want to add something (such as a bead or picture) pour a tiny bit of resin in first, then place your addition in, otherwise, you may trap an an air bubble.

 Bubble, bubble, toil and trouble

-You can trim excess resin with scissors (if it’s thick), or sand your edges with sandpaper.
-Start with a coarser grit sandpaper (400 or 600), then work down to a very fine grit sandpaper (1500 to 2000) to get a super smooth edge.
-(You can find the very fine grit sandpaper at auto supply stores).
-A nail file can come in handy to get hard to reach places.
-If you’re going to do a lot of sanding on your piece, do it underwater so you don’t breathe the dust and so the dust won’t melt back into your piece from the heat produced by the sanding friction.
+Trim any excess resin with scissors or sand the edges with sandpaper.
+Start with a coarse grit wet/dry sandpaper (400 or 600), then work down to a very fine grit sandpaper (1500 to 2000) to get a smooth edge.
+If you need to do a lot of sanding, sand the charm underwater so you do not breathe the dust.

-If you want an extra final gloss to your project, you can coat with a thin layer or carnauba wax, or use the Easy Cast Clear gloss resin sealer spray.
+To get an extra final gloss to your project, you can recoat with another layer of resin or use the Easy Cast Clear gloss resin sealer spray.